paulomarruda/snek8/README.md

 ### Keys

-The COSMAC-VIP had a hexadecimal keypad
+The COSMAC-VIP had a hexadecimal keypad as follows:

 | `1` | `2` | `3` | `C` |